Chart Color Schemes

 Woodside is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Woodside's dwelling structures, as per the latest Census, consisted of 90.1% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's figures of 95.2% houses and 4.8% other dwellings.
-Home ownership in Woodside stood at 38.1%, with mortgaged dwellings at 41.2% and rented dwellings at 20.7%.
-The median monthly mortgage repayment was $1,627, below Adelaide metro's average of $1,733.
+Woodside's dwelling structure, as per the latest Census, consisted of 90.1% houses and 9.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Adelaide metro had 95.2% houses and 4.8% other dwellings.
+Home ownership in Woodside was higher at 38.1%, with the rest being mortgaged (41.2%) or rented (20.7%).
+The median monthly mortgage repayment was $1,627, lower than Adelaide metro's average of $1,733.
 Median weekly rent in Woodside was $320, compared to Adelaide metro's $350.
-Nationally, Woodside's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Woodside's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing